Return to Joe Payne's Genealogy Page Return to Gen. Robert E. Lee Lineage

 NC.

 The Carter Mansion The Carter Mansion was built between 1775 and 1780, by John Carter and his son Landon, on lands bought from the Cherokee Indians.
 It is the oldest frame house in Tennessee and the structure reveals a finely detailed interior.
-John Carter was elected as Chairman of the Court under the terms of the Articles of the Watauga Association.
-I was not the only one to mistake the lineage even in this State of Tennessee publication regarding the Carter Mansion they refer to his possible lineage to the Robert “King” Carter line. |
+John Carter was elected as Chairman of the Court under the terms of the Articles of the Watauga Association. |

 Notes for John CARTER Col.: